Posttraumatic Stress Disorder Special Needs Factsheet

 - miss class time to talk with school counselors or mental health specialists

-- need additional time to complete class work
+- have extra time to complete class work

 What Teachers Can Do

-Students with PTSD may not recognize the link between their symptoms and the trauma they experienced.
+Students with PTSD might not recognize the link between their symptoms and the trauma.
 PTSD usually requires help from a mental health professional experienced in treating the disorder.
-It may be helpful for students to talk with family, friends, teachers, or a school counselor, when and if they feel ready.
+It might help students to talk with family, friends, teachers, or a school counselor, when and if they feel ready.

 Students with PTSD need time to begin to feel better and to learn to manage their anxiety.
 Avoid overloading them with homework or things that can add to their stress.
 Be supportive and allow students to practice relaxation techniques when appropriate.